konstantinoskolios/my-doctor-app/api-gateway/keycloak.md

 # Create Role

+- create role: doctor-app-admin
-- create role: admin
+- create role: doctor-app-user
-- create role: user
+- create role: doctor-app-super-user

+# Create Super-User Attributes

+- Users > Attributes
+- Add attribute for 'speciality' in order to descript the category of the super-user meaning 'Cardiologist,Pathologist' and etc.